So You Think You Can Dance (American TV series) season 12

 So You Think You Can Dance, an American dance competition show, returned for its twelfth season, titled So You Think You Can Dance: Stage Vs. Street, on Monday, June 1, 2015.
 Seventeen episodes were broadcast on the Fox Network, including episode nine on Tuesday, July 21, 2015, which was a special celebrating the tenth anniversary of the show titled "A Decade of Dance Special Edition".
 The sixteen regular episodes aired each week on Mondays, rather than Wednesdays as it had been in recent previous seasons.
-On September 14, 2015, Gaby Diaz won the competition and made history by becoming the first tap dancer to win the title.
+On September 14, 2015, Gaby Diaz won the competition and made history by becoming the first tap contestant to win the title.

 Auditions were held in Dallas TX, Detroit MI, Los Angeles CA, Memphis TN and New York NY.

 Judges

 Series creator and executive producer Nigel Lythgoe returned as a member of the permanent judging panel, along with new permanent members Paula Abdul and Jason Derulo.

 The Team Captains, Travis Wall for Team Stage and tWitch for Team Street, were consulted on the selections for each team during the Vegas Call Backs.

 Mary Murphy, who was a permanent judge in seasons 3 through 6 and seasons 8 through to 11, has not returned.
 Host Cat Deeley returns for her eleventh consecutive season.